ragmel/cocoma/doc/source/05_examples.rst

 Network
 -------

-For this emulation to work you need to deploy two COCOMA VM's.
-One will act as a client (the one where XML is sent) and the other will act as a server.
-Emulation XML for the network contention:
+The newtork emulation needs two COCOMA VM's, one that acts as a client and the other as a server.
+Normally those two VMs are placed in different nodes.
+The SuT should be composed of at least two VMs placed on the same two nodes of COCOMA.
+The emulation XML for network contention looks like:

 .. code-block:: xml
    :linenos: